Symmetrics-Lab/extinct-games/README.md

 Done by SymmetricLabs during the Hack20 - Online International Flutter Hackathon 2020 - symlab.io

-Information taken from the WWF webpage - wwf.com
-Maps taken from [vemaps.com](https://freevectormaps.com/).
+Information is taken from the WWF webpage - wwf.com Maps taken from [vemaps.com](https://freevectormaps.com/).

-We don't have any affiliations to WWF.
+We don't have any affiliations with WWF.

 ## Technical info